The Fast Track Aviation Degree

 CAU has partnered with several regional airlines to create opportunities for their professional pilot students, many of which include a direct pathway to the airline’s cadet program.

-Take a Campus Tour of Our Aviation Training Grounds
+Take a Virtual Campus Tour of Our Aviation Training Grounds

 We would love to show you what CAU is all about!